cboyda/LighthouseLabs/Project-Tableau/README.md

 ## Challenges
 > Discuss challenges you faced in the project.

 X greatested challenge was trying to understand the overall goal of the question, without clarifying questions or a sample output this is just a guess
+Normally I would assume the need to explore the data and find relationships of interest.

 ## Future Goals
 (what would you do if you had more time?)